noyanbaykal/UIChanges/README.md

 **Absorb Display**
 Displays the approximate amount of damage absorption the player has from active Power Word: Shield, Sacrifice and Spellstone effects.
-It is not feasible to determine other player's talents or item bonuses so the display for Power Word: Shield cast by others will start off with a base amount and then show a residual sign if the effects are still active beyond the base amount.
+It is not feasible to determine other player's talents or item bonuses so the display for Power Word: Shield cast by others will start off with a base amount and then show a residual sign for any remaining amounts.
 The shield display can be moved with a CTRL click.

 **Auction House Tools**
 Provides utilities for the AH browse tab.